6 Tips to Fix Recovery Drive Full in Windows 10/8/7

 Steps to extend the recovery partition:

 Step 1.
-Open EaseUS Partition Master and click "Adjust with 1-Click" on the right panel.
+Click "Adjust with 1-Click" on the right panel.

-EaseUS Partition Master will adjust the partition size to solve the low space issue intelligently after clicking "Adjust with 1-click", and you only need to click "Proceed" to continue.
+EaseUS Partition Master will extend the partition to solve the low space issue intelligently after clicking "Adjust with 1-click", and you only need to click "OK" to continue.

-You can also click the "Manual Adjustment" option to resize it manually if the Smart Space Adjustment cannot satisfy your needs.
-Then, click "Proceed" to continue.
+You can also click "Manual Adjustment" to extend the partition size manually if the Smart Space Adjustment cannot satisfy your needs.
+Then, click "OK" to continue.

 Click the "Execute Operation" button at the top corner and keep all changes by clicking "Apply".